 Please note: we process a high volume of applications and cannot continuously provide status updates.
 This may stall the physical processing of applications.

-The official deadline is June 1st; however, applications are reviewed on a rolling admissions basis until the beginning of August, or until the class reaches capacity.
+The deadline is July 1st, but we encourage early submission before June 1st due to the number of seats available in the program.
+Applications are reviewed on a rolling admissions basis until the beginning of August, or until the class reaches capacity.
 We will update our application procedure website if a program is closed for admission.
 We will begin reviewing application early March for fall admission and roll admissions until August.
 You could be notified at any point in time via e-mail.
 We receive approximately 600-700 applications for the pre-professional program and only accept 250 students.

 Yes!
 Since every student and their situation are unique, we will provide you with a meeting to answer your questions about the program and a brief campus tour of the USF Health area.
 Prospective students can even shadow a current student to see what it’s really like to be a Morsani College of Medicine graduate student.
 Please contact the Office of Graduate Affairs to set up your appointment.